-Statement and the Plan, the terms of the Plan will control.
-Except as otherwise indicated, the Debtors will file all exhibits to the Plan with the Bankruptcy Court and make them available for review on the Debtors' web site at www.usg.com no later than 10 days before the Voting Deadline.
-The Debtors also will serve the exhibits to the Plan on the parties on the general service list being maintained in the Reorganization Cases on or before 10 days before the Voting Deadline.
+The summaries of the Plan and other documents contained in this Disclosure Statement are qualified by reference to the Plan itself, the exhibits thereto and documents described therein as being filed before approval of the Disclosure Statement.
+Except as otherwise indicated, the Debtors will file all exhibits to the Plan with the Bankruptcy Court and make them available for review on the Debtors' web site at www.usg.com no later than ten 10 days before the Voting Deadline.
+The Debtors also will serve the exhibits to the Plan on the parties on the general service list being maintained in the Reorganization Cases on or before ten 10 days before the Voting Deadline.